Adames, Margot slug Rays past Angels 7-3; Rendon injured - WTMJ

 Ohtani was scratched from his fourth mound start of the season several hours before the game because he was still a bit sore after getting hit on the right elbow by a pitch Sunday in Seattle.

-But the two-way star went 2 for 4 as the Angels’ designated hitter, delivering a double and a 427-foot, two-run shot over the ficus trees behind the center-field fence.
+But the two-way star went 2 for 4 as the Angels’ designated hitter, highlighted by his 427-foot, two-run shot over the ficus trees behind the center-field fence.

 Quintana struck out five of Tampa Bay’s first six hitters, but the Rays loaded the bases in the third before Brosseau’s single off David Fletcher’s glove at shortstop.
 Yandy Díaz and Margot followed with RBI singles to interrupt the Rays’ recent struggles with runners in scoring position.

-Rendon followed Ohtani’s homer with a drive into the Angels’ bullpen in left, but Glasnow salvaged Tampa Bay’s two-run lead by inducing a double play with his 99th and final pitch.
+Rendon followed Ohtani’s homer with a solo shot into the Angels’ bullpen in left, but Glasnow salvaged Tampa Bay’s two-run lead by inducing a double play with his 99th and final pitch.

-“It’s huge having starters that are capable and consistently get deep in the game like Glas has done,” Rays manager Kevin Cash said.
-“If you shave one inning or prevent one (reliever) from pitching, that goes a long way over a month and a season.
-It’s impressive.
-The strikeouts are there, but he’s doing it pretty quickly, and it allows him to get deep in ballgames.”

 ALBERT AT THIRD